dsibal2218/UFOs/README.md

 # UFOs
-**Overview** Through out the module, we were able to create a webpage about UFO sightings with a basic date filter.
+**Overview**: Through out the module, we were able to create a webpage about UFO sightings with a basic date filter.
 For this challenge, we are to modify and enhanced that webpage by providing users a more in-depth analysis by allowing users to filter for multiple criteria at the same time.

 ## Requirements